routpalm/challenges/authored/stgeasy/README.md

 This was written primarily for Linux, although there may be a solution for Windows.

 The ```stgeasy.py``` file contains the writeup and commands to complete the challenge, but I don't think it should be necessary.
-Start the challenge by downloading the entire file and inspecting the image files.
+Start the challenge by downloading the entire folder and inspecting the image files.

 I hope you learn something new, and enjoy!